 How can I make up a missed class?

 At Chicago Mandarin Chinese Center, we strive to provide effective solutions for all registered learning members to make up any of their missed-out class(es).
 Registered learning members can make up the missed class by joining or switching to other concurrent or future same-level group classes when the same missed class(es) is/are taught again.
 Registered learning members can also require to make up any missed class(es) through our one-on-one private tutoring arrangement.
 Under such an arrangement, a $45 fee will be charged for each made-up class.

-How do you charge for a late-notice cancellation for a booked class/seminar?
+How do you charge for a cancellation or a late-notice cancellation for a booked class/seminar?

+We charge $45 for a cancellation of a booked program.
 A late-notice cancellation could refer to a notice of cancellation for a booked class/seminar less than 3 hours.
-We charge a certain fee based on the cost of instructor's transportation, room booking and equipment rental.
-For a late-notice cancellation for a class, our charge is equivalent to a typical fee for a 1.5 hour class.
+We charge the same rate to cover the cost of instructor's transportation, room booking and equipment rental.
+For a late-notice cancellation for a class, our charge is equivalent to a typical fee for a 1 to 1.5 hour class.
 For a late-notice cancellation for a seminar, the fee is measured based on the actual cost incurred.

 Does your Center provide lessons on customer's premises?